-We provide three programs in our Investment Advisory Services:
+We provide the following Investment Advisory Services:

 1. Portfolio Freedom Account (PFA) Program:

 We manage PFA accounts on a discretionary or non-discretionary basis.
 Account supervision is guided by the client's stated objectives (e.g., maximum capital appreciation, growth, income, or growth and income), as well as tax considerations.